jackdewinter/pymarkdown/.github/FEATURE-REQUEST.md

 ### Desired Behavior of Feature

-[Provide a clear picture of the feature you would like to see added.
-Markdown document samples and other references will help you convey your feature.]
+[Provide a clear picture of the feature you would like to see added, including specific scenarios or contexts where this feature would be particularly useful.
+Markdown document samples, use cases, and other references will help you convey the necessity and impact your feature.]

 ### What Are the Benefits of This Feature?